• Skip to primary navigation

 Tips and Tricks

 • Prepare the syrup ahead of time.
-The syrup in this recipe is the same simple syrup I use for my basbousa, as well as almost any Arabic dessert.
+The syrup in this recipe is the same simple syrup I use for my basbousa, as well as almost any Middle Eastern dessert.
 The best time to prepare the syrup is while the batter is resting, this way you'll be time-efficient, and you'll give the syrup enough time to cool and thicken before you pour it onto your qatayef.

 • Let the batter rest.
 Since the batter has both yeast and semolina in it, you're going to have to be patient and let it rest for at least 45 minutes, but preferably around an hour.
 This gives time for the yeast to activate, which gives qatayef their signature bubbly texture, and for the semolina to absorb liquid and soften.